JuergenGutsch/blog/_source/_posts/2017-05-29-graphql-and-aspnetcore.md

 - GraphQL
 ---

 A few weeks ago, I found some time to have a look at GraphQL and even at the .NET implementation of GraphQL.
-It is pretty amazing to see it in actions and it is easier than expected to get it running in ASP.NET Core.
+It is pretty amazing to see it in actions and it is easier than expected to create a GraphQL endpoint in ASP.NET Core.
 In this post I'm going to show you how it works.

 ## The Graph Query Language